kentcdodds/advanced-remix/README.md

 npm run setup
 ```

+This will take some time.
+This repository has many projects in it that each need
+to have dependencies installed, so please be patient.

 If you experience errors here, please open [an issue][issue] with as many
 details as you can offer.